 Requests for Amendment and Renewal

-The request for amendment form (Word format or PDF format) must be used whenever a principal investigator seeks to make any change to an already approved application.
+The request for amendment form (Word or PDF) must be used whenever a principal investigator seeks to make any change to an already approved application.

 Committee approvals are for one-year periods.
-If research activity extends past one year, the applicant must submit a request for renewal form (Word format or PDF format) at least three weeks prior to the expiration of the initial approved period.
+If research activity extends past one year, the applicant must submit a request for renewal form (Word or PDF) at least three weeks prior to the expiration of the initial approved period.